Tide mill: Early history

+Tide mills in southern Iraq, positioned at the mouth of the Tigris-Euphrates river delta in Basra, were described in 960.

 Woodbridge Tide Mill, an excellent example, survives at Woodbridge, Suffolk, England.
 This mill, dating from 1170 and reconstructed in 1792, has been preserved and is open to the public.
 It was further restored in 2010 and re-opened in 2011 in full working order.
 It is the second working tide mill in the United Kingdom that is regularly producing flour.
 Carew Castle in Wales also has an intact tide mill, but it is not operating.
 The first tide mill to be restored to working order is Eling Tide Mill in Eling, Hampshire.
 Another example, now extant only in historic documents, is the mill in the hamlet of Tide Mills, East Sussex.
-Traces of a tide mill may be seen at Fife Ness, revealed through an archaeological survey.
+Traces of a tide mill may be seen at Fife Ness, revealed through an archaeological survey and the Fish Pond at Culross has been identified as probably having been built originally as a tide mil by Sir George Bruce.

-A mediæval tide mill still operates at Rupelmonde near Antwerp, and there are several that have survived in the Netherlands.
+A medieval tide mill still operates at Rupelmonde near Antwerp, and there are several that have survived in the Netherlands.